For further information, please contact the General chair: Pierre-Emmanuel Gaillardon

 NTT Nanophotonics Center, Japan

-Nanophotonics for low-latency optical integrated circuits
+Nanophotonics technology for low-latency and low-energy optical information processing

 Senior Research Scientist, Supervisor, NTT Basic Research Laboratories.
 He received the B.E., M.E., and Ph.D. degrees in electrical engineering from Tokushima University in 1994, 1996, and 1999, respectively.
 In 1999, he joined NTT basic Research Laboratories.
 He has been engaged in R&D of photonic crystal devices.
 He is a member of the Japan Society of Applied Physics and the Laser Society of Japan.